Dave-Evans/exploring_soils/infra/README.md

 ## Terraform

 Terraform is an infrastructure as code software which allows us to create resources in the cloud in a reusable, code-based way.
-Terraform uses a decrlaritive language, whereby we write up a list of what we want created in the cloud, and Terraform creates it.
+Terraform uses a declaritive language, whereby we write up a list of what we want created in the cloud, and Terraform creates it.

 The project in question is a very simple one and so the Terraform code necessary is not much.
 Did we have to use Terraform here?
 No, but I wanted the chance to try to get more familiar.